Etanercept for psoriasis

 - Sore eyes (uveitis has been described as a possible uncommon adverse reaction to etanercept).

-Severe cutaneous reactions have rarely been reported, including urticaria, angioedema, anaphylaxis and Stevens Johnson syndrome / toxic epidermal necrolysis.
+Severe cutaneous reactions to etanercept have rarely been reported, including urticaria, angioedema, anaphylaxis and Stevens Johnson syndrome / toxic epidermal necrolysis.

-Patients treated with etanercept may be at slightly greater risk of lymphoma and possibly other malignancies but these have been rarely reported.
+Patients treated with etanercept may be at slightly greater risk of lymphoma and possibly other malignancies compared to the untreated population.
 In most cases, the patients have also been taking other medicines that suppress the immune system such as azathioprine or mercaptopurine.

 - Goffe B, Cather JC.
 J Am Acad Dermatol 2003;49:S105-11.